What is idiopathic postprandial syndrome?

 - Consume lean proteins from meat and nonmeat sources, such as chicken breast and lentils.

-- Eat several small meals throughout the day with no more than three hours between meals.
+- Eat several small meals throughout the day with no more than 3 hours between meals.

 - Avoid large meals.

 - Eat foods that are high in healthy fats, such as avocados and olive oil.

 - Avoid or limit foods and beverages that are high in sugars and refined carbohydrates.